 Universidad Complutense, Madrid, Spain, 25-27 November 2020

-Deadline for abstract submission: 31 March 2020
+New extended deadline for abstract submission: 30 April 2020

 Research Group: Contextos Literarios de la Modernidad